 However, if you don’t use Google to save your contacts but a local phone memory, the merging of contacts will have to be performed on the phone using an app.
 There are many free apps that can detect and delete duplicate contacts but to merge them effectively, there are just a few good ones.
 Go Contacts EX is one such app to complete the task.

 Go Contacts Ex is basically an overall Android contact manager and dialer but we will be using its search and merge feature to find duplicate contacts.

-After installing, launch Go Contact EX and select Merge from the option.
+Go Contact EX (UPDATE: This app is not available anymore) and select Merge from the option.
 The app will ask you the primary field for the duplicate analysis and return list of contacts that have a duplicate.
 One can now review and merge contacts one by one.

 You can switch between searching parameters by pressing the menu button and selecting the desired option.
 You can also try Go Contact EX as a stock contact manager and dialer alternative.s I find it feature rich and smooth when compared to the former.

 Note: Go Contacts EX does not offer silent background contacts merging in bulk, but if you really want that, Contact Remover Plus is a premium app ($2.99) dedicated for the task.